MinKyungseob/Basic_C_Programming/README.md

-# digit_change_C
+# Change_Digit.c
-transfer the 10 digit number to other digit
+transfer the 10 digit number(Decimal number) to other digit (for example, to binary number)